ivanbanov/PolygonJS/README.md

 ```

 __SCRIPT__
-Put the script on bottom of your code.
+<br /> Put the script on bottom of your code.
 ```
 <script>
   //polygon(element, sides);